-Over the last few decades public awareness has grown on the social benefits of recycling.
+Over the last few decades public awareness has grown on the social benefits of universal waste disposal and recycling.
 It is very common today to find receptacles in businesses, hospitals and schools to store and recycle waste items such as soda cans, bottles and computer paper.
 As the “Green Movement” has gained a social foothold in our society, recycling has become a very common part of our everyday lives.

 Recycling as defined by the Environmental Protection Agency (EPA) is the process of collecting and processing materials that would otherwise be thrown away as trash and turning them into new products.
 One area that many companies overlook within their hazardous waste management programs is the area of recycling hazardous waste materials.